bekjon-me/Portfolio/README.md

 ### Usage

-- open the index.html via live server
+- open the index.html via live server or just open the index.html

 ## Authors